krajkumar07/ContactList_Search/README.md

 ## Notes
 - The app is static — persistent storage is not provided; data resets on page reload.
 - Update `.dockerignore` to exclude files you don't want in the image.
-- For production, consider adding HTTPS, input validation improvements and persistent storage.
+- For production, consider adding HTTPS, server-side storage, and stronger validation.